earthlab/earthlab.github.io/_posts/courses/earth-analytics/04-vector-data-gis-r/in-class/2017-02-15-spatial04-geographic-vs-projected-crs.md

 ### About UTM

 The **Universal Transverse Mercator** (UTM) system is a commonly used projected coordinate reference system.
-UTM subdivides the globe into zones, numbered 0-60 (equivalent to longitude) and regions (north and south)
+UTM subdivides the globe into zones, numbered 0-60 (equivalent to longitude) and regions (north and south).

 <i class="fa fa-star"></i> **Data Note:** UTM zones are also defined using bands,